 Many continuous digesters in North America are operating over design, making the system more sensitive to disturbances in the process.
 A Valmet webinar reviewed some typical issues and a few select products and services offered by Valmet to improve the operation of continuous digester systems.
 At this webinar, attendees learned:

 The presenter, Valmet's Richard Penn, is the Senior Product Manager - Fiber Technology.
-The webinar was recorded and uploaded to Valmet's YouTube channel.
+The webinar was recorded on November 11th, 2020.
 It may be viewed HERE or by clicking on the Related Links section of this article.

 Richard started off with an introduction and brief history of digesters.
 He continued by looking at common issues with overloaded digester systems and possible solutions, how a continuous digester audit works with respect to chip flow, sizing, specific load, retention time, screen loading and Valmet digester simulations.
 Finally, he covered the benefits of the Valmet Feeder Adjustment Kit and CL1000 chip level sensors.